OpenVoiceOS/mycroft-classic-listener/README.md

 # mycroft-classic-listener

-The classic mycroft-core listener updated to use OVOS tech.
+The classic mycroft-core listener updated to use OVOS packages.

-This does not support multiple hotwords, fallback hotwords, VAD, listening modes or Fallback STT
+This does not support instant_listen, multiple hotwords, VAD, listening modes or Fallback STT

+fallback hotwords are supported via OPM

 # Configuration